saitaiky/notebook/docs/docs/software-development/interview/technical-question/system-design/system-design.md

 - Discuss and evaluate multiple solutions, weighing the pros and cons of each to reach a workable solution.
 - Identify scaling opportunities, potential risks, and/or points of failure.

-For an in-depth look into how interviewers assess candidates, review our [Rubric for System Design Interviews](https://www.tryexponent.com/courses/system-design-interview/fundamentals-system-design/system-design-interview-rubric).
+For an in-depth look into how interviewers assess candidates, review our [Rubric for System Design Interviews](/software-development/interview/technical-question/system-design/rubric/).

 > **Note**: Senior candidates should also prepare to demonstrate their [leadership behaviors and skills](https://www.tryexponent.com/blog/system-design-interview-guide#:~:text=the).
 In addition to assessing technical skills for designing at scale, interviewers also try to answer, "What is it like to work with you, and would they want you on their team?"

-You can demonstrate leadership skills in an interview by:
+You can demonstrate leadership skills in an interview to receiving a positive evaluation by:

 - Asking powerful open-ended questions at the outset, such as "What are the goals of this system?" and "What does success look like?"
 - Actively listening (sometimes referred to as [level 5 listening](https://fellow.app/blog/leadership/the-levels-of-listening-as-a-leadership-tool/)).